CCSI-Toolset/FOQUS/docs/source/chapt_debug/index.rst

 The following are known unresolved issues:

--  Calculator block that use Excel in Aspen Plus do not work in FOQUS, because they are not supported by the Aspen Plus COM interface, and can only be used in interactive mode.
+-  Calculator blocks that use Excel in Aspen Plus do not work in FOQUS, because they are not supported by the Aspen Plus COM interface, and can only be used in interactive mode.